2013 World Masters (darts)

 The 2013 Winmau World Masters was a major tournament on the BDO/WDF calendar for 2013.
-It took place from 10–13 October, with 10 October play at the Bonus Arena for the non-stage matches, and 11–13 October play at the Hull City Hall, which hosted the stage element of the event for the third year.
+It took place from 10 to 13 October, with 10 October play at the Bonus Arena for the non-stage matches, and 11–13 October play at the Hull City Hall, which hosted the stage element of the event for the third year.

 Stephen Bunting and Julie Gore both attempted to defend the titles they won in 2012.
 Bunting was the top seed for the Men's competition after a successful year on the circuit, whilst Gore was third seed.
 Bunting successfully defended his title without dropping a set.
 In the women's event Gore was beaten in the last 16 by Maud Jackson.
 Deta Hedman beat Rachel Brooks 4–1 in the final.